edithram23/chatbot-taxation/Qdrant/README.md

 # Vector DB

-Qdrant vector DB is used to store and retrieve Data efficiently.
+Qdrant vector DB is used to store and retrieve Data efficiently.<br>
-2 - collections for the two tasks.
+Allocated 2 different collections for the two tasks.